Struggling with PF Withdrawal Due to Uncooperative HR: What Steps Can We Take?

 kumarlv

-We can apply directly with out taking employer signature, only thing you need to do is get signature either from any of the following officials.
+We can apply directly without taking the employer's signature.
+The only thing you need to do is get a signature from one of the following officials:

 2. District Magistrate